flivni/advent-of-code-2023/day11/README.md

 Observation: The number of rows that don't expand is guaranteed <= the number of galaxies.
 Same with cols.

-I think the vectors I call accumulation vectors in part 2 can be compressed.
+The vectors I call accumulation vectors in part 2 can be compressed.
 These row/col vectors indicate the cumulative number expansions traveling top to bottom and left to right.
 So, a column vector might look like this:
 [0, 0, 1, 1, 1, 2, 2] which represents that when you are at column 6 or 7, the universe